Bort-Millipede/PS2Linux_BrainDump/Software Installation/Packages/VLC/Dependencies/README.md

 ## Recommendations

-Per the author's experience getting VLC working, the dependencies described here should be built and installed in the following order:
+Per the author's experience getting VLC working, the dependencies described here should be built and installed in exactly the following order:
 * libdvbpsi3
 * mpeg2dec
 * a52dec